pulumi/docs/content/case-studies/menta-network.md

 ---
 title: Menta Network
-type: page
-layout: case-study
+layout: case-studies
+description: |
+    Menta Network used Pulumi and GitLab to build ephemeral environments in Python and helped its customers to get ready for peak traffic.
 meta_desc: |
-    Learn how Menta Network used Pulumi to lower its operating costs by automating the deployment, scale and decommissioning of its cloud infrastructure.
+    Menta Network used Pulumi and GitLab to build ephemeral environments in Python and helped its customers to get ready for peak traffic.

 customer_name: Menta Network
 customer_logo: /logos/customers/menta_logo.svg